Why the word ‘Tokophobia’ is a problem

 Being on the ‘sidelines’ though, with the co-op and now as an IM and freelance researcher, is giving me a strange sense of perspective on the behemoth institutions which govern so much of how we mobilise health care at one end and ideologize humans and their bodies at the other.

 This could be a blog about the patriarchal and deeply colonial origins of medicine in late capitalism.
 It could be specifically about how we as a society judge and actively shape the female body.
-It is not uncommon, after wines, for me to start listing all the eponymous names of female genitalia.
+It is not uncommon for me to start listing all the eponymous names of female genitalia.
 Who the f**k is Douglas?
 Why is it his pouch?
 Who gave Bartholin the right to stick a metaphorical flag on both sides of my vagina?
-Pass me the bottle.
 The only manoeuvre I know that is named after a midwife or even a woman is the Gaskin roll, my preferred second line (immediately after MacRoberts - see, another dude!) to release the posterior shoulder in a dystocia.
 And in all the text books now, it’s named the ‘all fours’ manoeuvres.
 Just so it’s clear.
 We make medical students learn what the islets of Langerhans are, and apparently that’s fine.
 But hey, hey, let’s not confuse people with a name for someone turning around, guys.

 This isn’t what this blog is about.
-Mainly because I’m not currently drunk.
+Mainly because I’m not currently ranting.
 It’s about what it means to have a vocation, to be a professional, to take on a mantle that is something bigger than you.
 A mantle so that is heavy that sometimes it consumes who you actually are.

 We are inculcated in our training with the need to not just act in a professional way but to become a professional.
 A whole quarter of our NMC Code is a section on ‘Promote Professionalism and Trust’.
 It is fascinating that these two, quite different, aspects of a moral being are conflated here.
 Why is a professional demeanour more trustworthy?
 Why is homogeny in act (The Code) and appearance (uniforms) so important to the nursing and midwifery professions?
 Why is scalability desirable and industrialised processes so integral to us and to the wider health services?